antonraharja/book-asterisk-101/book-contents/en/Chapter_05/Secure-Calling.md

 # Secure RTP

 RTP is the media path or data part of communication.
-This the actual voice stream that need to be protected.
+This is the actual voice stream that need to be protected.
+An encrypted RTP packets will not be easy (read: virtually impossible) to listen to.

 ## Enable encryption